Our 2017 Laboratory protocol for maintaining large quantities (> 10 TB) of experimental data

 - From the Backblaze control panel, go into “Settings” > “Performance” and slide the “Manual Throttle” all the way to the right.

 - If you have multiple cores, consider enabling multiple backup threads.
-A good set of criteria for when this should be helpful is gen here
+A good set of criteria for when this should be helpful is given here

-- A good sanity check is to see whether the “Latest File Upload Speed” reported in the Performance panel is consistent with your internet upload speed, as reported by a web speed tester
+- A good sanity check is to see whether the “Latest File Upload Speed” reported in the Performance panel is consistent with your internet upload speed (we just estimated this using online services)

 - If you need to use your computer for any intensive computations during this time, consider automatic throttling and removing multithreading while you are running your task.

-- Backblaze won’t back up files if the hard drive has less than 1.1x the size of the largest file that needs to backed up.
-You can get around this by setting up a “Temporary Data Drive” that BackBlaze uses for scratch instead of hte targest hard drive.
+- Backblaze currently won’t back up files if the hard drive has less than 1.1x the size of the largest file that needs to backed up.
+You can get around this by setting up a “Temporary Data Drive” that BackBlaze uses for scratch instead of the target hard drive.

 Leaving a drive disconnected